Schwapo/Unofficial-Odin-FAQ/docs/groups/space-between-groups.md

 public float SomeField;
 ```

-The [VerticalGroup's] sole purpose is to add vertical spacing using the `PaddingTop` & `PaddingBottom` parameters.
+The [VerticalGroup's] sole purpose in this case is to add vertical spacing using the `PaddingTop` & `PaddingBottom` parameters.
 The same principle applies to all other groups.